 Oregon Social Work License Requirements

 Oregon offers four licenses.
 A master’s degree is required for three of the four, while a bachelor’s degree in social work or a related field is needed to fulfill RBSW requirements.
-Applicants need to pass the appropriate exam for their degree, which the board outlines on its website.
+Applicants need to pass the appropriate exam for the license they’re seeking.
 They also must pass a jurisprudence exam and background check.
+LCSW license seekers must also complete 3,500 post-MSW practice hours.

 Oregon Governing Board